-The Law Offices of Friedman & Throop know that the first step to protecting this vulnerable population is learning how to recognize the types and signs of abuse.
-Please contact our elder abuse lawyers if you or a loved one have experienced any of the following:
+The Law Offices of Friedman & Throop is a team you can trust when it comes to elder abuse laws in Nevada.
+They know that the first step to protecting this vulnerable population is learning how to recognize the types and signs of abuse.
+Please contact our Nevada elder abuse lawyers if you or a loved one have experienced any of the following:

 - Physical abuse, including physical violence, such as hitting, kicking or inappropriately restraining the individual.
 Signs include frequent, unexplained and/or serious injuries or marks on the body.

 - Emotional abuse, including verbal threats, shaming, forced isolation and other behaviors that cause fear or inflict psychological harm.
 Signs include anxiety, depression and even declining physical health.

 - Sexual abuse, including any unwanted or non-consensual sexual contact or harassment.
 This may coincide with physical or emotional abuse.
 Signs include injury to the genital area, sexually transmitted diseases and depression or withdrawal.

 - Financial abuse, including unauthorized or fraudulent use of the elder’s resources, such as money, assets or identity, to benefit another individual.
 Signs include sudden or unusual financial withdrawals, new/unknown individuals “helping” with banking or estate planning and confusion on the part of the elder.

 - Neglect, including lack of attention to basic needs like water, food, hygiene or medical care.
 Signs include dehydration, malnutrition, soiled garments, bedsores, infection or otherwise insufficient supervision and treatment.

 Elder abuse occurs in both nursing homes and home healthcare settings.
 If you or an elderly loved one have suffered harm as a result of intentional or negligent actions on the part of a caregiver, it is imperative to seek help from an experienced elder abuse Nevada lawyer.